 With whole poultry carcasses or parts, place the meat in the container and pour the brine over the meat until it is covered.
-You may have to place a weight on top of the meat to keep it from floating.
-Place thin slabs of meat, such as those used for jerky, into the brine so all surfaces are covered.
+It may be necessary to place a weight on top of the meat to keep it from floating.
+Place thin slabs of meat, such as those used for jerky, into the brine to cover all surfaces.

-The brine soaks into the meat at approximately 1/2 inch per 24 hours as a rough estimate of curing time.
+The brine soaks into the meat at approximately one-half inch per 24 hours as a rough estimate of curing time.
 Pieces more than 2 inches thick are best cured by pumping the brine solution into the meat.
 The skin and other factors slow the penetration of the brine solution.
-Cure thin slices (1/4 to 1/2 inch thick) for at least 24 hours.
+Cure thin slices (one-fourth to one-half-inch thick) for at least 24 hours.